gweakliem/word-games/README.md

 - Start a db container: `docker-compose up -d`
 - Do a build: `./gradlew build`
     - This does a DB migration, which you can do yourself too: `./gradlew flywayMigrate`
-    - It then generates jOOQ sources from that DB: `./gradlew generateKtorDemoJooqSchemaSource`
+    - It then generates jOOQ sources from that DB: `./gradlew generatePrimaryDbJooqSchemaSource`
 - Run `KtorDemo` via IntelliJ, or with `./gradlew run`.
     - It takes one command line arg (already set up for you if you use the `run` task), which should be the path to the `local-dev-config` directory.